Copacabana – A Buzz of Carioca Life

 The building is a classic with some pretty high prices and a flash drive up area endemic of the 1950s glory days.
 Though you have a chance to make the most of it’s luxurious views without necessarily spending all your backup funds.

 Walk right up past the reception and hop in the elevator heading to the rooftop restaurant.
-Prices are really typical of the city, but the view you will get will blow your little mind away.
+Prices are typical of the city, but the view you will get will blow your mind away.

 Get drunk up there!
 It’s so bloomin’ beautiful!